lalywr2000/Multi-Robot_WAAM/README.md

-This project focuses on the development of a Multi-Robot Path Planning system for Wire Arc Additive Manufacturing (WAAM).
-The goal is to enhance the efficiency and scalability of WAAM by integrating multiple robotic arms for collaborative 3D printing tasks.
-This approach aims to increase the printable volume and parallel deposition capability, while ensuring the effective scheduling, collision avoidance, and synchronization of robots.

-## Key Features
-- Multi-Robot Coordination: The system supports multiple robotic arms working in parallel to deposit material, effectively increasing the build volume and speed.

-- Path Planning & Scheduling: Efficient scheduling algorithms are applied at the bead level for each robot.
-The system ensures proper robot placement, path collision avoidance, and accessibility range considerations.

-- Collision Detection: Collision detection is implemented by using bounding boxes to monitor interactions between robotic arms during the deposition process.

-- Real-Time Visualization: A visualization tool is integrated to provide real-time feedback on the deposition process, helping to optimize the workflow and ensure quality control.

-- Automatic Code Conversion: The system features automatic conversion of RAPID code for verification in ABB RobotStudio, allowing seamless integration with existing robot control systems.

-- Flexible Deposition Scenarios: The system can handle different deposition setups, including dual and triple-robot deposition configurations.

-## Benefits of Multi-Robot Systems in WAAM
-- Parallel Deposition Capability: Multiple robots working simultaneously can deposit material faster, significantly reducing production time.

-- Larger Printable Volume: The use of multiple robots increases the total build volume, allowing for the creation of larger parts.

-- Efficient Scheduling: By carefully coordinating the robots' actions, the system minimizes idle times and optimizes the overall manufacturing process.

-- Enhanced Flexibility: The system is adaptable to a variety of deposition scenarios, making it suitable for different manufacturing requirements.

-## Research Background
-This work is inspired by the research conducted by Oak Ridge National Laboratory (ORNL, USA), which demonstrated the potential of multi-robot-based WAAM systems.
-Their approach utilized a custom-developed path planning algorithm, and this project builds upon their successful implementation, adding new capabilities such as centralized task scheduling and advanced collision detection.

-## Development Progress
-- Scheduling & Path Planning: Algorithms are developed to schedule robot actions and plan paths based on the build structure, with careful consideration of cooling times (dwell) and robot accessibility.

-- Verification in RobotStudio: The system has been verified using ABB RobotStudio, where robot operations and collision detection were tested in virtual environments to ensure safe and accurate execution.

-- Real-World Testing
-The system has been tested in real-world scenarios, demonstrating its effectiveness in multi-robot synchronization and its ability to adapt to various deposition tasks, such as the creation of complex parts like rocket nozzles.

 ## How to Use
 - Installation: The software is compatible with ABB RobotStudio for verification and simulation.
 Make sure to set up your robot system and integrate the provided code for path planning and scheduling.